 One of the most significant aspects of the Plan is that it proposes to reduce the use of tropical hardwoods by only 60% by 2020.
-As the single largest consumer of tropical hardwoods in North America, this level of continued use is unacceptable.
+As the single largest end-user of tropical hardwoods in North America, this level of continued use of these materials by city agencies is unacceptable.
 The level of logging necessitated to continue to produce the amount of tropical hardwoods used annually by the city - even within the Plan's parameters - will hasten the destruction of tropical rainforests.
 In fact, the Plan's schedule for reductions follows precisely along the estimates for the ongoing destruction and total demise of tropical forests and would thus not contribute in any significant way to slowing deforestation.
-The Plan as written would thus do nothing to alleviate the greenhouse gases produced from the resulting deforestation.
+The Plan as written thus would do nothing to alleviate the concomitant greenhouse gases produced from the resulting deforestation.

-RAINFOREST RELIEF 917/543-4064 • www.rainforestrelief.org • Printed on recycled paper New York City Department of Parks and Recreation (DPR) should be credited for the changes they have made.
+New York City Department of Parks and Recreation (DPR) should be credited for the changes they have made.
 Until this year, DPR was the city agency using the most tropical hardwoods - and thus the largest single consumer in North America.
 However, the "immediate" 20% reduction in tropical hardwoods use cited in the Plan comes from decisions made within DPR.
-While the Plan seems to take credit for these decisions, they were made long before the Plan was developed by OLTPS and prior to the Mayor's office weighing in on this issue.
+These decisions were made prior to the Plan developed by OLTPS and prior to the Mayor's office weighing in on this issue.

-It is clear from these and other factors that OLTPS has not taken the steps available to address this issue in any meaningful way to quickly eliminate the use of tropical hardwoods by the City and thus more quickly address the City's contribution to climate change.
+It is clear from these and other factors that OLTPS has not taken the steps available to address this issue in any meaningful way that would quickly eliminate the use of tropical hardwoods by the City and thus more quickly address the City's contribution to climate change.

 The failure to consult with experts left OLTPS in a position of lacking accurate information on what is possible in terms of alternatives.
-Thus OLTPS' approach to individual agencies was one of reporting on (and bowing to) whatever the agencies proposed, rather than making proposals and compelling agencies to comply.
+Thus OLTPS' approach to individual agencies was one of reporting on (and bowing to) whatever the agencies proposed, rather than making proposals and compelling agencies to do more.

-The lack of expert input becomes most apparent and significant with OLTPS' communications with NYC Department of Sanitation (DSNY).
-As written in the Plan, DSNY is planning eight new marine transfer stations (MTSs), four of which have already been designed, with three of those to be constructed using large amounts of greenheart (Chlorocardium rodiei), logged from the old growth rainforests of Guyana.
+This lack of expertise becomes most apparent and significant with OLTPS' communications with NYC Department of Sanitation (DSNY).
+As written in the Plan, DSNY is planning eight new marine transfer stations (MTSs), four of which have already been desgned, with three of those to be constructed using large amounts of greenheart (Chlorocardium rodiei).
 OLTPS insists that the plans for the MTSs have been in the works for five years and are thus unable to be altered in any way.
 The Plan reveals that the first three of the stations will be construction in late 2008 and early 2009 and that two more are already designed and will be constructed within the next two years, also likely using greenheart.

-Yet RR's preliminary examination of the designs for these stations suggests that recycled plastic lumber (RPL) could easily replace the greenheart in all applications.
-But OLTPS refused to engage DSNY on this or consult with anyone familiar with the capabilities and use of RPL.
-If the administration were truly taking tropical deforestation and the resultant climate change seriously, assembling a team of engineers and consultants familiar with the use of RPL and other alternatives would seem to be the first step in formulating a plan.
+RR's preliminary examination of the designs for these stations suggests that recycled plastic lumber (RPL) could easily replace the greenheart in all applications.
+Yet OLTPS has not engaged DSNY on this, nor consulted with anyone familiar with the capabilities and use of RPL.
+If the administration were truly taking tropical deforestation and the resultant climate change seriously, assembling a team of engineers and consultants familiar with the use of RPL and other alternatives would seem to be the first step.
 Utilizing these experts to educate staff and agency personnel could follow.
-Then OLTPS could make recommendation to agencies regarding this issue, as they have in the much-touted PlaNYC.
+Then OLTPS could make recommendation to agencies regarding this issue, as they have in PlaNYC.
 Yet, in the case of tropical hardwood use, OLTPS has instead chosen to interview the agencies and accept whatever inadequate approaches each agency has suggested.